S.C. Pannell, `Little Branch` Blewitt Springs McLaren Vale Grenache

 Vineyards

 Fruit is sourceed from the Little Branch vineyard, purchased by Stephen and Fiona in 2021.
-Located in Blewitt Springs, Little Branch is north/northwest facing and sits at an elevation of 140m.
-The 30 year old unirrigated, trelissed vines are grown in 50 million year old soils comprised of Maslin Beach sands, flecked with ironstone and on a limestone bedrock.
+Located in Blewitt Springs, Little Branch is north/northwest facing and sits at an elevation of 140 metres.
+The 30-year-old unirrigated, trelissed vines are grown in 50-million-year-old soils comprised of Maslin Beach sands, flecked with ironstone and on a limestone bedrock.

 Vintage